We have a housing guarantee in place for specific groups of students. Our housing guarantee is outlined in detail below.

 - are a full-time Masters student from outside the UK and the European Union

 - apply for accommodation by 1 August 2020.

-– You will be sent a housing offer once you have paid your Masters tuition fee deposit for international students.
+If applicable, you will be sent a housing offer once you have paid your Masters tuition fee deposit for international students.

-You can find out more about Masters tuition fee deposits for international students and exemptions.
+Find out more about Masters tuition fee deposits for international students and exemptions.

 If you’re not exempt from the tuition fee deposit, we’re unable to allocate you accommodation until you have paid.
 Pay as soon as you can.

 If you apply for a PhD which starts in September 2020, you are guaranteed University-managed accommodation if you: